m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

 Scala's `for`/`yield` offers a useful "third way": one can write a chain of `for { a <- f(); b = g(); c <- h() } yield ...` where the reader can clearly see where the secondary concerns are happening (the `<-` calls) but they don't obscure the straight-through control flow (and the function can remain single-entry/single-exit).
 We can shift seamlessly between the "value perspective" (where the full effectful value is an ordinary value that we can reason about like any other value) and the "happy path perspective" (where we write our code in "straight through style" and trust (in a compiler-verified way) that the secondary effects will be handled somewhere) as appropriate for a given piece of code.

-Better still, there's a well-known library of these types that have already been written, covering many of the common cases and ensuring that
+Better still, there's a well-known library of these types that have already been written, covering many of the common cases and making it easy for your colleagues to know what a given type does.

 To sequence effectful operations on collections, use the operations from the pervious section.